 - These bags should only be used for the collection of non-recyclable rubbish from public areas i.e. litter.
-It would be appreciated where possible, if any litter which can be recycled, be dealt with through the householders' kerbside recycling, dedicated beach recycling bins or the bring banks.
+It would be appreciated where possible, if any litter which can be recycled, be dealt with through the householders' kerbside recycling or dedicated beach recycling bins.

 What can't I put in the bag?

 - Items such as crab pots, ropes and nets can cause damage to the processing machinery at the Waste Transfer Station and therefore should not be placed in bags.
 These should instead be placed next to the coastal bins and ACLMS notified to arrange a separate collection (firstname.lastname@example.org or 224567).

 - Loose, heavy or large items can be left near slipways if ACLMS are notified so that they can be collected.
 Bags of 'Wombled' litter left by coastal bins do not need to be notified to ACLMS.

 - Once the bag is full, it should be securely tied and left next to one of the green coastal litter bins.
 These are situated at most beaches and the bags will be collected when the bins are emptied.
 Please bear in mind that during winter months the coastal bins are not emptied every day and if it is windy your bag of litter could be blown away before it can be picked up, therefore please make every effort to secure the bag.
 Bags should not be placed by any other litter bins around the Island.

 - More bags can be requested by contacting us at email@example.com or 221234, please let us know how many bags you would like and we will deliver them to you.
 Please contact us before you run out and allow 10 working days for us to process your request.
 We will notify you when they are ready to be delivered.